miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

 :ref:`structure-core-script`, which is the build environment script.

 Sourcing the build environment script creates a :term:`Build Directory` if one does not already exist.
-BitBake uses the :term:`Build Directory` for all its work during builds.
+BitBake uses the Build Directory for all its work during builds.
 The Build Directory has a ``conf`` directory that contains default versions of your ``local.conf`` and ``bblayers.conf`` configuration files.
-These default configuration files are created only if versions do not already exist in the :term:`Build Directory` at the time you source the build environment setup script.
+These default configuration files are created only if versions do not already exist in the Build Directory at the time you source the build environment setup script.

 Because the Poky repository is fundamentally an aggregation of existing